pachyderm/docs/content/2.2.x/enterprise/auth/authentication/idp-dex.md

 #### Create A Connector Configuration File
 To configure your Idp-Pachyderm integration, **create a connector configuration file** corresponding to your IdP.

-!!!
-Info
+{{% notice info %}}
 For a list of available connectors and their configuration options, see [Dex documentation](https://dexidp.io/docs/connectors/).
+{{% /notice %}}

 In the case of our integration with Auth0, we will use an oidc connector with the following parameters:

 {{% notice note %}}
 Pachyderm supports the JSON and YAML formats for its connector files.
 {{% /notice %}}

 See our oidc connector example in JSON and YAML formats below.